 Are You Ready to Invest in Short-Term Rentals?

-The vacation rental industry is clearly booming, yet before diving in it is important to evaluate this strategy from different angles.
+The short-term rental industry is clearly booming, yet before diving in it is important to evaluate this strategy from different angles.
 Consider consulting your financial and other advisors for personalized advice.

 Making Sure You are Financially Ready

-Many new investors do not realize that a larger down payment is needed for investment properties than for owner-occupied homes.
+Many new real estate investors do not realize that a larger down payment is needed for investment properties than for owner-occupied homes.
 With consumer mortgages, you often can put down as little as 3%, yet with investment properties, you will likely need at least 20% of the purchase price.

 You also are going to need to make sure you have enough money to fully stock your vacation rental property with furniture and amenities, in addition to any closing costs, insurance, vacancy expenses, and, of course, your down payment.

 Pros & Cons of Vacation Rentals as an Investment Strategy

 Highly Lucrative: You may be able to generate higher returns with vacation rentals than with long-term rentals.
-Typically, you will generate more rental revenue with a well-performing vacation rental.
-These higher revenues typically are partially offset by higher operating expenses.
+Typically, you will generate more rental revenue with a well-performing short-term rental.
+These higher revenues usually are partially offset by higher operating expenses.

 High Demand and Marketing Potential: With the amount of vacation rental listing sites available, not only is it easy to market your property to potential vacationers, but there is also a growing amount of demand for vacation rentals.